PANUDAMILOLA/DSA_CAPSTONE-PROJECT-II/README.md

   -  How many products have fewer than 1,000 reviews?
 Which categories have products with the highest discounts?
   -   Identify the top 5 products in terms of rating and number of reviews combined.
   -   Final Task: Dashboard

  ### Data Analysis:
+ - spliting of long column into cells
+ - creation of short name for long name column
+ - addition of necessary columns for insight
- creation of pivot tables to answer the exploratory data analysis
+ - creation of pivot tables to answer the exploratory data analysis and dashboard
+### Results of Analysis